Update: You can now download Substance Player from the following link -

 Please see the video at the top of this article for full instructions on how to use these files in Blender.

-- With the principled Shader selected, press Ctrl + Alt + T, this activates the ‘Load Principled set’ feature of the node wrangler addon.
+With the principled Shader selected, press Ctrl + Shift + T, this activates the ‘Load Principled set’ feature of the node wrangler addon.
 From here just select all the files and the addon will create all the nodes for you.